 The easiest way to start finding great recipes you’ll actually eat is to make a list of some of your favorite go-to meals and implement simple tweaks to make them without animal products.

-These days it’s SUPER easy to veganize meals with just a few small changes.
-For example, how about trying a veggie patty on burger night or using vegan cheese on your next pizza?
+These days it’s SUPER easy to make a meat-free meal with just a few small changes.
+For example, how about trying a veggie patty on a but for a meat-free burger or using vegan cheese on your next pizza?

 Yeah, ok…burgers and pizza aren’t all that healthy, BUT if you’re new to veganism you won’t want to bite off more than you can chew (pun intended) in the beginning.
 Easing into it by making small tweaks to familiar recipes will help you stay the course (yup, another pun!).

-If you’re looking for recipes, check out some of our favorite go-to foodie websites:
+If you’re looking for some inspiring recipes, check out some of our favorite go-to foodie websites:

 And, of course, don’t forget to check out our own recipes here at Vegetarian Zen!

 Many people (especially in the United States) grew up with meat at the center of their plates.
-It definitely takes an intentional mindset shift to change your eating style.
+It definitely takes an intentional mindset shift to change your eating style to plant-based foods.
 When meat isn’t on your plate, you may feel you’re missing out on something.